-The U.S. Bureau of Labor Statistics (BLS) projected that overall employment for paralegals and legal assistants will grow 17% between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) projected that overall employment for paralegals and legal assistants will grow much faster than the average through 2028.
 Keen competition is expected, and the BLS suggested that formally trained paralegals would have the best success finding employment.
-As of May 2013, the BLS indicated that the median annual wage for paralegals and legal assistants was $47,570.
-The legal services industry employed the most paralegals at that time, paying paralegals an average wage of $49,180 per year (www.bls.gov).
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $82,050 or more per year, whereas the bottom 10th percentile earned $31,400 or less per year.

 Education Requirements for an Environmental Paralegal